Skip to contents

 The testMod() function is used to build and test various models to help derive the most appropriate.

 In this example, we will restrict the data to model to 4 years.
 Note that variables such as "hour" and "weekday" are used as variables that can be used to explain some of the variation. "hour" for example very usefully acts as a proxy for the diurnal variation in emissions.
+These temporal emission proxies are also important to include to help the model differentiate between emission versus weather-related changes.
+For example, emissions tend to change throughout a day and so do variables such as wind speed and ambient temperature.

 library(openair)